baijuka/MS2-Project/README.md

     newButton.classList.add('btnNext');
     newButton.setAttribute('onclick', "nextQuestion()");

--   Issue:- Clicking on correct answer option of same question keeps incrementing the score.
+-   Issue:- Repeated clicking on the correct answer option of the current question keeps incrementing the score.
     Fixed:- Disabled focus from all option elements

--   Issue:- Play button kept added completion of each game Fixed:- Deleted play again div each time pressed play again button
+-   Issue:- After the completion of each round the 'Play Again' button kept added and displayed Fixed:- Deleted play again div from the parent div each time pressed 'Play Again' button

--   Issue:- Hover was not working from second question onwards Fixed;- !important added to the background-color
+-   Issue:- Hover was not working from second question onwards Fixed:- !important added to the background-color

     .option:hover {
         background-color: rgb(199, 149, 75) !important;